iqbal-singh-1/linux/basicCommands.md

 - head f1 :-- shows first 10 lines of the file by default.
 With option -n , we can give number of lines to be shown on the screen.
 - tail f1 :-- just like head command shows first n lines, tail command shows last n lines.
 - less f1 :-- shows only that much data of the file which can be easily shown on one single page.
 Use arrow keys , up and down , to navigate through the file.
+- sort :-- sorts the data , files or directories.
+- sort -u :-- removes duplicates while sorting.
+- sort -r :-- sort the data in reverse order.
+- sort -n :-- sort the numbers.
+- sort -k(and a number) :-- sort according to nth part of the line separated by space.

 - Note :--
 1. f1,f2,..etc are file names.
 2. "> f1" can be used with any command to store the output of the command into a file.
 Use "2" before ">" to store the error into the file.